-Understand the HMRC starter checklist, where to find them online and the meaning behind statements A, B and C.
+Understand the HMRC starter checklist, where to find it online and the meaning behind statements A, B and C.

 Employee Statement A – This is my first job since 6 April and I’ve not been receiving taxable Jobseeker’s Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational Pension.

 If the employee chooses statement A they’ll be placed on the standard tax code, which is currently 1257L for 2022/2023 (previously 1250L for 2020/2021) so that if they haven’t received or lost their P45 they’ll be entitled to receive the full personal allowance (tax free-pay).
 This statement tells the Employer that they have had no other forms of taxable income during the tax year and want them to give you all the tax-free pay you are entitled to.
 For example, if the employee is paid monthly, they’ll receive £1,047.50 (£12,570 ÷ 12) of tax-free pay each time they get paid.